 Unlearn

-Once upon a time in ancient China, there was a wise and renowned Zen master known not only for his profound teachings but also for his simple yet enlightening demonstrations.
-One day, a curious student approached eager to learn.
-The student asked the master to explain the nature of the mind and how to attain true enlightenment.
+In ancient China, a Zen master was known for simple but enlightening demonstrations.
+One day a student came and asked him to explain the nature of the mind and the path to enlightenment.

-The student, astonished, exclaimed, “Master, the cup is full!
+The student exclaimed, “Master, the cup is full!
 It can’t hold any more!”

-The master calmly looked up at the student and said, “Like this teacup, you are full of your own opinions.
+The master looked up: “Like this teacup, you are full of your own opinions.
 How can you learn anything new unless you first empty your cup?”

 Deconditioning